The Role of Nutrition and Environmental Toxins in ADHD and Autism Development

 Foundation for Neurodevelopment

-Gamete Quality: Both egg and sperm quality are significantly affected by nutritional status and toxin exposure in the months before conception.
-Fett (2019) details how toxins stored in parental tissues can directly affect reproductive cells, potentially altering genetic expression and cellular function even before conception occurs.
+• Gamete Quality: Egg and sperm quality are significantly affected by nutritional status and toxin exposure in the months before conception.

 Maternal Metabolic Health

-Obesity and Diabetes: Multiple studies demonstrate that maternal obesity and diabetes before and during pregnancy significantly increase ASD and ADHD risk.
-These conditions create pro-inflammatory states that adversely affect fetal brain development.
+• Inflammation: Maternal obesity and diabetes create pro-inflammatory states that adversely affect fetal brain development.

-High-Fat Diets: Research indicates that maternal high-fat diets can lead to long-term brain changes in offspring, potentially mediated through alterations in gut microbiota and hormonal disruption.
+• Metabolic Disruption: High-fat diets lead to brain changes in offspring through alterations in gut microbiota and hormonal signaling.

 Clinical Applications